Metropolis of Smyrna: Anatolian Beyliks and Ottoman era

 In 1907, the administrative model of the local Greek Orthodox community still retained the traditional communal authorities of the Church and the Council of Elders (Δημογεροντία), but power was in fact exercised by a new body, the Central Committee, which comprised not only Ottoman Greeks but also citizens of the independent Greek kingdom.
 Nevertheless, according to this model the metropolitan of Smyrna retained an essential role and represented both the Church and the Orthodox community of Smyrna in all their external affairs and supervised it together with the Council of Elders and the Central Committee.
 The significant role of the Church authorities became more evident in the activity of metropolitan Chrysostomos, especially in the promotion of Greek nationalism among the Smyrniote Greeks.

 Orthodox Christianity in Smyrna ended as a result of the Greco-Turkish War of 1919–1922.
-In September 1922, during the events of the Great Fire of Smyrna, thousands of civilians lost their lives and the survivors found refuge to Greece.
+In September 1922, during the events of the Great Fire of Smyrna, thousands of civilians lost their lives and the survivors found refuge in Greece.
 It is estimated that of a total of 459 priests and bishops of the metropolis of Smyrna, 347 of them were murdered by the Turkish army.
 Among them was also the metropolitan, Chrysostomos.